$\kappa$-deformed complex scalar field: conserved charges, symmetries and their impact on physical observables: Introduction

 The symmetries of the noncommutative spacetime \eqref{0.1} and/or momentum space \eqref{II.1.21} form a Hopf deformation of the Poincar\'e algebra, well-known under the name of the $\kappa$-Poincar\'e algebra \cite{Lukierski:1991pn,Lukierski:1992dt,Lukierski:1993wx,Majid:1994cy} (see the recent monograph \cite{Arzano:2021scz} for a comprehensive review.)
 The investigations of a free quantum field theory and its symmetries defined on the $\kappa$-Minkowski spacetime/de Sitter momentum space are the subject of the present paper.

 In the recent paper \cite{Arzano:2020jro} we constructed a new theoretical setup for investigations of free complex quantum scalar field defined on the $\kappa$-Minkowski space.
 The major novelty of this approach was the introduction of two copies of the momentum space, associated with particles and antiparticles states.
+Together with the use of the antipode in the definition of the fields (see eq. \eqref{fa} and \eqref{fb} below), this in turn made it possible for us to obtain a well-defined and simple action of the discrete transformations C,P,T on the field.
 It was then argued that there is a subtle difference between Lorentz transformations of particles and antiparticles, which results in deformation of charge conjugation operator ${\cal C}$.
-It is the aim of this paper to precisely justify this claim.
+Due to the complexity of the direct formulae, in \cite{Arzano:2020jro} we only computed the translational charges, stopping short of computing the boost ones.
+However, to fully appreciate the model and its features, a full formal treatment of all the charges was needed.
+It is the aim of this paper to compute boost charges of the model in \cite{Arzano:2020jro} and their brackets with the charge operator, so as to justify the claim about the deformation of $\cal C$, and at the same time concluding the discussion about the symmetries of the model.